Orlando, Florida, United States Jul 18, 2013

 Analysis

-03Chilla's 'He'll leave this ring in a box like he's scared of commitment' punchline, a widely quoted bar from the battle.
+04Chilla's line, 'He'll leave this ring in a box like he's scared of commitment,' became one of the most quoted punches from the battle.

 What fans loved